ushimado/layer8/README.md

 - Thorough input data validation
 - Organized routing/controller setup
 - Pre/post execution hooks for transaction code
+- Authenticate and service websocket clients
+- Convenient JSON based protocol/framework for websocket messaging
+- Broadcast data to all connected websocket clients

 ## Philosophy
 When designing Layer8, the goal was to standardize the process of adding RESTful endpoints while eliminating a lot of the boilerplate necessary to accomplish this with frameworks such as Koa or Express.
 Extending web services should be easy, with as little boilerplate as possible, allowing the developer to focus on business logic rather than framework.
+Additionally, robust data validation is crucial to maintaining a secure and stable environment.
+Layer8 aims to provide an excellent data validation framework for both web and websocket services, alleviating the burden on the developer to come up with a solution.

 ## Example application
 Most of the functionality provided in Layer8 is demonstrated in the [example application](https://github.com/hashibuto/layer8/tree/master/src/examples/SimpleServer).
 The application is NOT meant to be realistic from a best practices standpoint (serving static assets within the web application), but rather a full demonstration of what Layer8 is capable of, with working examples.

+# Web services

-## The server
+## The web server
 Layer8 is built around [Koa](https://www.npmjs.com/package/koa) which has served as a reliable base for writing web services.
 Below is a sample illustrating the most basic server configuration:

 ```